top of page

 Something I notice consistently in people who come to me after their first panic attack, or their fiftieth, is a particular quality of bewilderment.

-Not just the fear of having another one.
-Something more specific: the confusion about why it happened at all.
+It is not just the fear of having another one.
+It is something more specific: confusion about why it happened at all.
 "I was just sitting at my desk."
 "I was driving on a perfectly normal road."
 "Nothing was wrong.
 And then suddenly everything was wrong."

 The randomness is one of the most distressing features of panic attacks.
-And I want to offer something that tends to shift that distress meaningfully: panic attacks are not random.
+So I want to offer something that tends to shift that distress.
+Panic attacks are not random.
 They are not signs of weakness, or instability, or a mind that has turned against you.
-They are the output of a nervous system that has been pushed past its threshold by a combination of factors that, once you can see them clearly, become far less mysterious and far more workable.
+They are the output of a nervous system that has been pushed past its threshold.
+And the combination of factors behind that, once you can see them clearly, becomes far less mysterious and far more workable.

 This post is a clinical explanation of what causes panic attacks, how the nervous system produces them, and what actually changes them.
 If you have been living with panic and trying to understand it, this is the post to read carefully.